mmozuras/grit-ext/README.md

 All of the extensions, additionally to normal grit classes, will be available to you.
 You can get a good overview of available classes and methods on [rdoc.info](http://rdoc.info/github/mmozuras/grit-ext).

+## Installation

+Install like any other Ruby gem:

+    gem install grit-ext

 [grit-ext]: https://rubygems.org/gems/grit-ext
 [grit]: https://github.com/mojombo/grit
 [pronto]: https://github.com/mmozuras/pronto